spectrocloud/librarium/content/docs/09-registries-and-packs/6-helm-charts.md

 7. Confirm your changes.

-Your chart is now deployed in Palette's Helm Chart Registry and is ready to model in cluster profiles.
+Your chart is now deployed in Palette's Helm Chart registry and is ready to model in cluster profiles.

 # Validation

-You can find your Helm Registry listed in the **Helm Registries** tab in **Tenant Settings > Registries**.
+You can find your Helm registry listed in the **Helm Registries** tab in **Tenant Settings > Registries**.
 Use charts from Helm registries in your cluster profiles.

 The following applies when adding Helm charts to cluster profiles.